The Tech of Buying and Identifying Drugs

 One problem is that even pills with the same color and logo can contain different drugs.
 Maybe the manufacturer changed what they were making.
 Maybe a competitor decided to take advantage of a brand’s good reputation by using the design themselves.

 Beyond the serious analytical labs, you can also test your pills yourself.
-In the US, groups like Dancesafe have an excellent test kit for home use.
-The kit costs $65.
 The instructions may look a little intimidating, but all you have to do is scrape a little bit of the pill off onto a plate and put a couple drops of the test chemical on it.
 The sample will turn different colors depending on what’s in it.
-A European company called EZ-Test also sells a wide range of sophisticated, popular test kits.
-The basic test (Marquis) will quickly turn black if you drop the test liquid on real MDMA.
+The most basic test (Marquis) will quickly turn black if you drop the test liquid on real MDMA.

 The limitation of the home test kits is that they usually can’t identify multiple drugs within the same pill.
 They can tell you if a pill probably contains MDMA, but not whether or not it also contains methamphetamine, etc.